Sameeranjoshi/Sameeranjoshi.github.io/index.md

 **Research Aide Technical (June 2024 - August 2024)**

 **Argonne National Lab, Chicago**
 He worked as a Research Aide Technical at Argonne National Laboratory as an intern over Summer'24.
 During his internship, he explored challenges to support the HPC/Scientific software stack on AI accelerators like Cerebras, Sambanova, Groq, GraphCore, etc... using the AI testbed at Argonne.
 Specific focus on compilers, programming languages, and related software stack.
+I specifically worked on adding a [backend](https://github.com/Sameeranjoshi/dace/commits/graphcore/) support for GraphCore based Poplar codegen into [DaCe](https://spcl.inf.ethz.ch/Research/DAPP/) a Data-Centric Framework which helps create arbitrary dataflow graphs.

 **Compiler Engineer (July 2019 - May 2022)**